-Infinite shows another one, quite possibly democratic, where the dystopia part comes from the fact that things have gotten so violent that destruction runs rampant.
+Infinite shows another one, which runs on semi religious extremism, where the dystopia part comes from the fact that things have gotten so violent that destruction runs rampant.

 Deus Ex and its sequel.
 The United States' economy is failing and is rampant with La Résistance forces, Europe is under a dictatorship-like rule thanks to MJ12 having enough power to work in the open, the majority of food that you find is either artificial or candy bars that mention they are made from "recycled material".
 All of this is happening while a pandemic is bringing the human race to its knees.

-Iron Storm is made of this trope.
-World War One has been dragging on for a horrifying 50 years and has become a Forever War.
+Iron Storm: World War One has been dragging on for a horrifying 50 years and has become a Forever War.
 Everything is saturated with industrial grimness and in general decay.
 The global economy has become dominated by greedy and ignorant MegaCorps and completely dependent on keeping the war running.
 As if that wasn't bad enough, humans in general have become militaristic Crazy Survivalists.
-There's an opressive new Eurasian empire, which is ruled by a completely insane quasi-religous zealot, who claims to be the new Genghis Khan.
-And if you think the supposed good guy countries of the setting are any better, think again : They're militaristic jingoists and crumbling democracies masquerading as brave saviours of civilization.
+There's an oppressive new Eurasian empire, which is ruled by a completely insane quasi-religous zealot, who claims to be the new Genghis Khan.
+And if you think the supposed good guy countries of the setting are any better, think again: they're militaristic jingoists and crumbling democracies masquerading as brave saviours of civilization.
 Seriously, it's as if someone did a Spiritual Licensee shooter game adaptation of 1984...

 Shaun White Skateboarding, as unlikely as it may sound, is all based around how the 'Minstry' has taken control of the people, forcing them to conform to a bland unemotional state and being constantly monitored.
 The only way to save the city is to skate around it, as which point colours start to appear and suddenly people no longer want to wear a tie.